Dwlo/battleship/README.md

 # Game principle

 It's a contest game.
-To win, players must shoot as much enemies they can.
+To win, players must shoot as much enemies as they can.
 **NB: They are not shooting each others !!!**

 # How to play